Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 7 QUÉBEC CITY AREA–MONTRÉAL

 This morning, join a unique optional excursion to the Érablière le Chemin du Roy Sugar Shack.
 Visitors to the sugar cabin will enjoy a typical Québec breakfast, along with a guided visit and presentation to explain the process of maple extraction.
 Afterward, head south for sophisticated Montréal, one of Canada’s largest cities.
-Major attractions on this afternoon’s tour include once-walled Old Montréal, the Seminary of St. Sulpice, Mount Royal, and modern Montréal.
+Major attractions on this afternoon’s guided tour include once-walled Old Montréal, the Seminary of St. Sulpice, Mount Royal, and modern Montréal.

 Day 8 MONTRÉAL